ObolNetwork/charon/docs/architecture.md

 ### ShareSigDB
 The partial signature database persists partial BLS threshold signatures received internally (from the local Charon node's VC(s)) as well as externally (from other nodes in cluster).
-It calls the `ParSigExchange` component with signatures received internally to share them with all peers in the cluster.
+It calls the `ShareSigExchange` component with signatures received internally to share them with all peers in the cluster.
 When sufficient partial signatures have been received for a duty, it calls the `SigCombiner` component.

 Partial signatures in the database have one of the following states: